apache/rocketmq-operator/README.md

 ```
 which defines the RocketMQ name server cluster and the broker cluster.
 We have added an optional exporter field to the NameService.
 Through this field, we can inject a rocketmq-exporter as a sidecar into each nameserver in the cluster.

-* exporter.annotations represents that the pod can be captured by prometheus
 * exporter.env contains metrics path and nameserver address

 The configuration of prometheus can refer to: